meeyamzafar/frontend-assessment/readme.md

 Thank you for giving me the oppurtunity to work on this test.
 ---

-For Exercise 1, I am attaching some snapshots in the folder called snapshots which show how the design is rendered across different responsive sizes for me.
+For Exercise 1, I have resized my browser to check responsiveness, and also used the Chrome Inspector Device inspector to se how the mobile version renders across various devices.

-For Exercise 2, please note that because of a cross-browser origin problem, the data.json cannot be loaded unless we call it using a web server, or an http request via AJAX or any jquery method like getJSON.
+For Exercise 2, please note that because of a cross-browser origin problem, the data.json cannot be loaded unless we call it over a web server, or an http request via AJAX or any jquery method like getJSON.

 To avoid this, I am asking the user to load the file using a file chooser (simple html input file chooser) which will load the file, and then traverse it to generate tabs and accordions.
+Please choose the data.json file when the input prompts.

 Question and Answer